cysouw/diathesis/text/c01_introduction.md

 - The meaning/function of the whole clause changes between the alternants.
 This functional difference is the whole point of having a clause alternation in the first place (see [@sec:intro-functional-analysis]).
 - A specific clause alternation is only applicable to a restricted set of verbs.
 The list of applicable verbs constitutes the domain of application of the alternation.
 Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition (see [@sec:intro-domain-of-application]).

-Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' [@Next a], see [@sec:infinitive-mussen].
-However, clause alternations are attested with many more different kinds of marking, like the verb particle *auf* marking completeness of the action [@Next b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' [@Next c], see [@sec:reflexive-free-dative-sich-accusative].
-Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation [@Next d].
+Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' [@next a], see [@sec:infinitive-mussen].
+However, clause alternations are attested with many more different kinds of marking, like the verb particle *auf* marking completeness of the action [@next b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' [@next c], see [@sec:reflexive-free-dative-sich-accusative].
+Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation [@next d].

 :::ex
 a.
 Er erledigt seine Hausaufgaben.
 Er muss seine Hausaufgaben erledigen.